twitter/effectivescala/effectivescala.md

 	  def add[U >: T](item: U)
 	}

-.< and the following type hierarchy:
+.LP and the following type hierarchy:

 	trait Mammal
 	trait Dog extends Mammal
 	trait Cat extends Mammal

-.< If I now have a hash set of dogs
+.LP If I now have a hash set of dogs

 	val dogs: HashSet[Dog]

-.< treat it as a set of Mammals and add a cat.
+.LP treat it as a set of Mammals and add a cat.

 	val mammals: HashSet[Mammal] = dogs
 	mammals.add(new Cat{})

-.< This is no longer a HashSet of dogs!
+.LP This is no longer a HashSet of dogs!

 <!--
   *	when to use abstract type members?